wp-plugins/microblog-poster/readme.txt

 In addition to your username and password you will need to create your own Diigo App and generate an API Key.

     1. Please browse to this Url: https://www.diigo.com/api_keys/new/ and generate your Diigo API Key.
-(You need to be logged in)
+(You must be logged in)

 **linkedin.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/linkedinhelp "Linkedin help with screenshots.")